101. Elementary German I. 3 cr.

 461W.
 Survey of German Literature II: 18th Century to the Present.
 3 cr.

-Study of literary tradition, representative authors, and major literary works.
+Study of literary traditions, representative authors, and major literary works.
 Intermittently.

 467W.
 Advanced German Grammar.
 3 cr.